karineabdallah/Clustering-with-Spotify-Popular-Collabs/README.md

 Karine ABDALLAH

-The objective of this project is to study some social graphs and to analyze the links between the individuals that constitute the network.
+The goal of this project is to study some social graphs and to analyze the links between the individuals that constitute the network.
 I chose to focus on the most listened musical collaborations from 2000 to 2020 on Spotify.

 After processing the data with Python (see IPYNB file), the databases at our disposal are :